ClawBench: Can AI Agents Complete Everyday Online Tasks?: Related Work

 \section{Related Work}

 \paragraph{Web Agent Benchmarks.} Early web agent benchmarks such as MiniWoB \citep{shi2017miniwob} evaluated agents on simplified, synthetic web interfaces with short action sequences.
 WebArena \citep{zhou2024webarena} introduced self-hosted, realistic web environments with 812 tasks across 5 domains, using URL and element matching for evaluation.
 VisualWebArena \citep{koh2024visualwebarena} extended this to visually grounded tasks on 3 self-hosted sites.
 Mind2Web \citep{deng2023mind2web} scaled to 2{,}350 tasks on 137 real-world domains but evaluated action sequences rather than end-to-end task completion.
 OSWorld \citep{xie2024osworld} broadened the scope to full operating system tasks across 9 applications.
-More recently, REAL Bench \citep{garg2025real} evaluated agents on live websites but relied on manual rating for scoring. \textsc{ClawBench} differs from all prior work by (i) operating on 144 live platforms rather than self-hosted sandboxes, (ii) focusing on write-heavy, state-changing tasks, and (iii) providing traceable, comparative evaluation against human reference trajectories through an agentic evaluator.
+More recently, REAL Bench \citep{garg2025real} evaluated agents on live websites but relied on manual rating for scoring. \textsc{ClawBench} differs from all prior work by (i) operating on 144 live platforms rather than self-hosted sandboxes, (ii) focusing on write-heavy, state-changing tasks, and (iii) providing traceable, comparative evaluation against human reference trajectories through Agent-as-Judge.

 \paragraph{LLM-Based Web Agents.} The emergence of large language models has driven rapid progress in autonomous web agents.
 Systems such as WebGPT \citep{nakano2021webgpt}, WebAgent \citep{gur2023webagent}, and SeeAct \citep{zheng2024seeact} demonstrated that LLMs can interpret web pages and execute multi-step browsing tasks when given appropriate observation and action interfaces.
 Recent approaches combine visual perception (screenshots) with structured page representations (accessibility trees, HTML) to improve grounding accuracy.
+BrowserAgent \citep{yu2025browseragent} proposes a scalable training framework for web agents that operate directly on raw web pages via human-inspired browser actions such as scrolling, clicking, and typing.
 Agent frameworks including AgentGPT, AutoGPT, and OpenClaw provide standardized interfaces for deploying LLMs as web agents with tool use and action execution capabilities. \textsc{ClawBench} is designed to evaluate any agent system that can control a Chromium browser, independent of the underlying model or framework.